incpo/legioncs/README.md

 This is a real commercial project <br/>that was developed for the server in the game Counter-Strike Global Offensive. <br/>

 Try it out! - [link](https://legioncs.netlify.app/)<br/>
-ATTENTION! - HEROKU NOW IS NOW FREE SO MY APP DOESNT WORK CURRECTLY - U CAN WATCH [PREVIEW VIDEO](https://youtu.be/t2nl4v053_Q)
+ATTENTION! - HEROKU NOW IS NOT FREE, SO MY APP DOESNT WORK CURRECTLY - U CAN WATCH [PREVIEW VIDEO](https://youtu.be/t2nl4v053_Q)

 Project has a miscalculations.
 Of course, it was possible to put it in order, but the project has frozen and does not need to be continued. <br/>
 The site was conceived as divided into two sides.
 In one (left) functional part, and in the other a suitable photo.
 The site is superbly responsive to ALL devices! <b>It's a full stuck project.</b>